clux/facemaulers/REAL_IDEAS.md

 - Most died from agricultural collapse
 - Magic fueled by batteries - actually scientific

+## Hot Start
+Play the dramatic backstory of one NPC.
+Have one player create a fake PC.

 ## Religions
 ### XR
 Xtinction Religion - uprising protesters turned violent